chadcooper/vivian/README.md

 will be mounted to `/media/box` when the system boots, which makes it available at all times.

+Edit file /etc/fstab:

+`$ sudo vim /etc/fstab`

-Replace the line you have added to the file /etc/fstab with the following line:
+Add the following line:

 `https://dav.box.com/dav /media/box davfs rw,noexec,auto,user,async,_netdev,uid=pi,gid=pi 0 0`